ericc231/spring-boot-demo1/README.md

 # spring-boot-demo1
-source of building docker image with spring boot
+source files of building docker image with spring boot